LeonLow97-Sandbox/java-spring-security/notes.md

 ## CORS Configuration

+- As part of the CORS policy, Domain, Port & Scheme (HTTP/HTTPS) are considered to identify "other origins".
 - `AllowedMethods`: Specifies which HTTP methods are allowed for cross-origin requests, typically including GET and POST.
 - `AllowedCredentials`: Indicates whether the server can accept credentials (e.g., cookies, HTTP authentication) from the client in cross-origin requests.
 - `AllowedHeaders`: Defines the HTTP headers that are allowed to be included in cross-origin requests.